Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

 \section{Determinism in MBQC}

-An MBQC can be informally represented as follows:
+A {resource state for} MBQC can be informally represented as follows:

-where the underlying graph represents the entangled resource state of the computation, the squared vertices represent the input qubits, the white ones the output qubits.
-For each measured qubit, a description of the measurement basis is given: it is either a Pauli measurement ($X$, $Y$, or $Z$) or a measurement in a plane of the Block sphere ($XY$, $XZ$, or $YZ$).
+where the underlying graph represents the entangled resource state of the computation, the outputs qubits are represented by white vertices and the input qubits are surrounded by a square.
+For each measured qubit, a description of the measurement basis is given: it is either a Pauli measurement ($X$, $Y$, or $Z$) or a measurement in a plane of the Bloch sphere ($XY$, $XZ$, or $YZ$).
 Notice that such a graphical representation provides a partial information of the MBQC: the actual angles describing the measurement basis, the order of the measurements and the correction strategy are not depicted.
 In this section, we provide a more formal description of MBQC based on the Measurement calculus~\cite{danos2007measurement}.